MicrosoftDocs/windows-dev-docs/hub/apps/get-started/index.md

 #### [UWP](#tab/uwp)

-The Universal Windows Platform (UWP) provides a common type system, APIs, and application model for all devices that run Windows 10 and later versions.
-Not only can you use UWP to create desktop applications for Windows PCs, but UWP is also the only supported platform for Xbox, HoloLens, and Surface Hub applications.
+The Universal Windows Platform (UWP) provides a common type system, APIs, and application model for all devices in the Universal Windows Platform.
+Not only can you use UWP to create desktop applications for Windows PCs, but UWP is also the only supported platform to write a single native universal app that runs across Xbox, HoloLens, and Surface Hub.
 UWP apps can be native or managed.

 UWP is a highly customizable platform that uses XAML markup to separate UI (presentation) from code (business logic).
 UWP is suitable for desktop apps that require a sophisticated UI, styles customization, and graphics-intensive scenarios.
 UWP also has built-in support for the [Fluent Design System](/windows/uwp/design/fluent-design-system/) for the default UX experience and provides access to the [Windows Runtime (WinRT) APIs](/windows/uwp/get-started/universal-application-platform-guide#how-the-universal-windows-platform-relates-to-windows-runtime-apis).

 > [!div class="button"]
 > [Get started with UWP](/windows/uwp/get-started/)

-You also have access to modern Windows platform features and APIs provided by the **Windows App SDK**.
+You will not have access to the APIs provided by the **Windows App SDK**.
+To use the Windows App SDK, you will have to migrate your UWP app to WinUI 3.
 For more information, see [Migrate to the Windows App SDK](../windows-app-sdk/migrate-to-windows-app-sdk/overall-migration-strategy.md).

 #### [.NET MAUI](#tab/net-maui)